populationgenomics/team-docs/new_repository.md

 By default, all our repositories should be public, unless there's a specific reason that's not possible.

-After you have created a GitHub repository, the next step is to initiate a `README.md`, add an MIT license, and a `.gitignore` file, unless these things were added automatically via the GitHub web interface.

-You then should change the following GitHub repository settings:
+After you have created a GitHub repository, you should change the following settings:

 ![merge settings](figures/merge.png)